herdworks/hypertemplates-web/content/docs/index.md

 Visit the [tutorials] section for a complete list of available tutorials, or jump right in to one of these popular tutorials:

 **Quick Start**
-: Get started with HyperTemplates in 3 minutes (or less)!
+: Get started with HyperTemplates in three easy steps!

   <learn-more ht-block href='/docs/tutorials/getting-started/'></learn-more>